Centrality: Important limitations

 The error is two-fold.
 Firstly, a ranking only orders vertices by importance, it does not quantify the difference in importance between different levels of the ranking.
 This may be mitigated by applying Freeman centralization to the centrality measure in question, which provide some insight to the importance of nodes depending on the differences of their centralization scores.
 Furthermore, Freeman centralization enables one to compare several networks by comparing their highest centralization scores.
-This approach, however, is seldom seen in practice.

 Secondly, the features which (correctly) identify the most important vertices in a given network/application do not necessarily generalize to the remaining vertices.

 For the majority of other network nodes the rankings may be meaningless.
 This explains why, for example, only the first few results of a Google image search appear in a reasonable order.
 The pagerank is a highly unstable measure, showing frequent rank reversals after small adjustments of the jump parameter.

 While the failure of centrality indices to generalize to the rest of the network may at first seem counter-intuitive, it follows directly from the above definitions.

 Complex networks have heterogeneous topology.
 To the extent that the optimal measure depends on the network structure of the most important vertices, a measure which is optimal for such vertices is sub-optimal for the remainder of the network.